ShunKaidou/Library-Management-Project-DBMS/README.md

 Something is wrong with the XAMPP installation :-(
 ```

-* Open XAMPP and start apache and mysql Servers
+* Open XAMPP and start Apache and Mysql Server

 * Type localhost in your Browser